Philadelphia, PA Solar Panels

 With LightReach, there are no investment costs to recoup, loan payments to manage, or maintenance needs to take on.
 As soon as your panels are active, your solar savings are too!

-Yes, solar panels can increase your home’s value in Philadelphia.
+Yes, solar panels can increase your home value in Philadelphia.
 According to a Zillow study, homes with solar panels sell for approximately 4.1% more than comparable homes without them.
-For a median-priced Philadelphia home, that could represent a meaningful increase in resale value.
+For a median-priced Philadelphia home, that could represent a meaningful bump in resale value.

 It’s worth noting that this benefit typically applies to owned systems, not leased panels.
-If you purchase your solar system outright, the added home value is generally recognized by buyers and appraisers in the Philadelphia market.
+If you purchase your solar system outright, the added home value is generally recognized by appraisers and buyers in the Philadelphia market.

-For homeowners who prefer to purchase outright, a typical Philadelphia system costs around $21,966 for an average-sized home.
-Note that the federal 30% residential tax credit is no longer available following the Big Beautiful Bill.
+For a cash purchase, a typical medium-sized system in Philadelphia runs around $21,966.
+Note that the federal 30% residential solar tax credit is no longer available following the Big Beautiful Bill.
 Use the calculator above for a personalized estimate.

-For Philadelphia homeowners, solar can be financially worthwhile — especially with a lease option.
-With Palmetto’s LightReach program, there’s no upfront investment required.
-Your monthly lease payment is typically less than your current PECO electricity bill, meaning you can start saving from day one.
+For Philadelphia homeowners, solar can make strong financial sense — especially through a lease.
+With Palmetto’s LightReach program, your monthly lease payment is typically less than your current electricity bill, meaning you start saving from day one with no upfront investment.

-With Palmetto’s LightReach program, leasing solar in Philadelphia requires no upfront cost.
+With Palmetto’s LightReach program, Philadelphia homeowners can lease solar with no upfront cost.
 One simple monthly payment covers the system, installation, monitoring, maintenance, and a 90% Production Guarantee.
-For a typical 7.79 kW system in Philadelphia, the estimated monthly payment is approximately $94/month — often less than your current PECO bill, so you can start saving from day one.
+For a typical 7.79 kW system, the estimated monthly payment is approximately $94/month — often less than your current electricity bill, so you can start saving from day one.

-Because Palmetto owns the system, it claims the commercial Investment Tax Credit (ITC) and passes those savings to you through lower monthly payments — an advantage over cash purchases, where the residential ITC is no longer available.
+Because Palmetto owns the system, it claims the commercial Investment Tax Credit (ITC) and passes those savings to you through lower monthly payments — an advantage not available with cash purchases today.
+Philadelphia’s production ratio of 1,068 kWh/kW/year makes leasing a practical, low-risk way to go solar.